moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 !!! note
     This simple example of fetching a price feed relies on a single source of price feed data from one exchange.
 You can build a more complex job script that aggregates pricing data from multiple sources.

-Additionally, the Acurast Team has deployed the below price feeds on the Tanssi demo EVM appchain:
+The Acurast Team has deployed the below price feeds on the Tanssi demo EVM appchain:

 | Asset & Base Pair |                                                                          Aggregator Contract                                                                           |
 |:-----------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------:|